 - A few Exchange mailboxes get deleted from the server

 - Want to back up a few Exchange mailboxes

 - An Exchange user wants to rebuild his OST file, but the user has some unsaved data in the OST file

 - EDB files are inaccessible due to Exchange corruption, Server crash, etc. and users want their emails urgently

-There are multiple methods to convert any OST file into PST provided you can log in to Outlook with the same Exchange profile (otherwise you will have to use third-party tools like Kernel for OST to PST).
+There are multiple methods to convert any OST file into PST provided you can log in to Outlook with the same Exchange profile.
 Some native methods to convert OST to PST are presented here:

 Method 1: Export mailbox as a PST file

 Login to Outlook with the Exchange account that was used to create the OST files.
 And to export the OST mailboxes to PST, follow the simple procedure:

 - Go to Files >Open & Export and click Import & Export.

 - Select Export to a file; then click Next.